httpwg/admin/style-guide.md

 When specifying a Structured Field in prose, preferred practice is to add the following to your "Notational Conventions" section:

-> This document uses the following terminology from {{Section 3.1.1 of STRUCTURED-FIELDS}}: List, Dictionary, and Integer.
+> This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}} to specify syntax nd parsing: List, Dictionary, and Integer.

 adjusting the terms listed as appropriate.
 Then, when using one of the terms, just use the bare, capitalised term; e.g.,